 All of the trips and boats that we offer are safely and professionally run.
-The operators we promote in Thailand are all well established and extremely experienced.
+The operators we promote in Australia are all well established and extremely experienced.
 Many have been operating in excess of 15 years.

 The differing prices for diving trips mainly reflects the distance the various boats travel in order to get to the chosen dive sites.
 The further the sites are the more costly it is.
 The cheaper vessels also manage to keep prices lower by not offering luxurious En-suite cabins, and sharing bathroom facilities.
 Safety however is never compromised.